-toenails at home.
-However, they can sometimes cause complications that might make
+You can treat ingrown toenails at home.
+However, they can cause

-feet.
-Older people may also be at higher risk, because toenails thicken with age.
+teenagers.
+Older people may also be at higher risk because toenails thicken

 - irregular, curved toenails